Hi, I'm Ashley, and I Am Unemployable

 I wasn’t sure what to say to that.
 He could tell, so he continued: “No, being unemployable is a good thing!
 I realized I’m unemployable, and now I’m happier than I’ve ever been.”

-The flavor of unemployable is different for everybody.
-For me it was being too critical.
-For others, it can be holding an employer accountable (“didn’t you promise me a raise after six months when I first got hired?” or “why are there only white dudes working here?”) or asking for things that are perfectly reasonable (“can we sit down for my six month performance review” or “could we maybe publish the schedule a few weeks in advance instead of the day before?)
+The flavor of being unemployable is different for everybody.
+For me, it’s being too critical.
+For others, it can be holding an employer accountable (didn’t you promise me a raise after six months when was hired? or why are there only white dudes working here?) or asking for things that are perfectly reasonable: can we sit down for my six-month performance review or could we publish the schedule a few weeks in advance instead of the day before?)

 And for many, that’s enough.
 Their boss is their boss and what they say goes.
 But for some, I imagine that’s not good enough.
 Shitty job situations don’t have to be tolerated, especially when another answer is so clear.
 But for so long, we’ve been taught that we’re the problem, and employers—those with the actual power to change something—are taught that they’re always in the right.

 Realizing I’m unemployable helped me get in tune with my needs at work.
 For years I felt inadequate or like I was complaining too much.
-But now, I feel assuredly confident in my abilities, and know that my employers should see that as well.
+But now, I feel assuredly confident in my abilities and know that my employers should see that as well.